jmsduran/nw-workroom/README.md

 Dependencies
 ---

-[Node.js] (http://nodejs.org/) is required in order to run the node-workroom app, in addition to the following dependencies:
+[Node.js] (http://nodejs.org/) is required in order to run the nw-workroom app, in addition to the following dependencies:

 * body-parser (version 1.6.4)
 * express (version 4.8.2)